Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 • 1 tablespoon coconut oil (optional for extra shine and moisture)

-• 1 teaspoon apple cider vinegar (antibacterial and ensures a healthy pH value of the skin)
+• 1 teaspoon apple cider vinegar (antibacterial and ensures a healthy pH for the skin)

 • A few drops of lavender oil (optional, soothes the skin and provides a pleasant scent)